Monday, January 7, 2013

 And I don’t mean simply going out and buying the latest closet organizers.
 Although pretty boxes are sometimes the kick in the pants that gets you started.

 Some examples: a box strictly for hanging pictures that holds nails, picture hanging hooks, hammer, Command picture hanging strips, ruler.
 A box that holds all your first aid supplies.
 A shelf for all baking essentials.
 A container that holds all the items waiting to be epoxy glue repaired.
-A bag for clothes on their way to Goodwill.
+A bag for clothes on their way to your favorite thrift store.
 Keep the container where it is easy to get to, and easy to put back.

 Here’s where we talk about uncluttering your home.
 FlyLady suggests making regular sweeps of the house, grabbing what isn’t useful or attractive, and getting rid of it.